SilverBtc/Automata-Manager/README.md

 ## Prerequisites

 - Python 3.x
-- No additional libraries are required.
+- The module : Pillow, customtkinter, collections are needed.

 ## How to Use